Before I write about our adventures in Curaçao, let me take a step back to how it all began…

 We also hiked up Christoffelberg, Curaçao’s highest mountain, one morning.
 Paul always wanted to climb the highest mountain in a country… any country.
 He can now tick that one of his bucket list.
 He even was the first one at the top on 27 March 2017.
-Thanks to our altitude training in Ecuador’s Andes, the steep climb up the almost 400m to the top felt so much more easy for us.
+Thanks to our altitude training in Ecuador’s Andes, the steep climb up the almost 400 metre to the top felt so much more easy for us.

 A final tip

 We have read about people complaining about the expensive taxi fares in Curaçao.
-The bus and shared minivan taxi network is really easy to use.
+The bus and shared minivan taxi network are really easy to use.
 Buses and shared minivan taxis leave from the same two bus terminals in Punda (outside the Post Office on Waaigatplein) and Otrobanda (Sebastopolstraat) and often travel the same route (the minivans are more frequent though):

 - The bus company website has the latest bus schedule and route maps.
 You can also pick up a printed copy at the information booth at the Otrobanda Terminal.
 Buses only stop at designated bus stops (marked with the sign Bushalte).